paketo-buildpacks/php-builtin-server/README.md

 ### `BP_PHP_WEB_DIR`
-The web directory or document root can be configured via the `BP_PHP_WEB_DIR` environment variable.
+The web directory or document root can be configured via the `BP_PHP_WEB_DIR` environment variable as a relative path under the app directory.
 Set the environment variables at build time either directly  or through a [`project.toml` file](https://github.com/buildpacks/spec/blob/main/extensions/project-descriptor.md).

 #### `pack build` flag